 Details are correct at the time of advertising and are subject to change due to educational reasons and service reconfiguration.

-Forensic psychiatry is a specialty of medicine, based on detailed knowledge of relevant law, criminal and civil justice systems, mental health systems and the relationship between mental disorder, antisocial behaviour and offending.
+Forensic psychiatry is a specialty of medicine, based on detailed knowledge of relevant law, criminal and civil justice systems, mental health systems and the relationship between mental disorder, antisocial behaviour, offending and victimisation.

 What is forensic psychiatry?

 Forensic psychiatry is a speciality within psychiatry concerned with helping people who have mental disorder and who present a significant risk to the public.

 It covers areas such as the assessment and treatment of mentally disordered offenders, investigation of the complex relationships between mental disorder and criminal behaviour, as well as working with criminal justice agencies to support patients and protect the public.

 Forensic psychiatrists work alongside many other services including the police, probation, courts, Crown Prosecution Service and prisons.
 See information below.

 Psychiatry is a branch of medicine.
 Psychiatrists are doctors who have trained at medical school and then specialise in psychiatry (rather than, for example, general practice, surgery, general medicine, paediatrics etc).